 Orthorexia differs from other eating disorders, such as anorexia nervosa and bulimia nervosa, where people focus on the quantity of food eaten rather than the quality of the food.

-Are You Telling Me it is Unhealthy to Follow a Healthy Diet?
+Are You Telling Me It's Not Healthy to Follow a Healthy Diet?

 Following a healthy diet does not mean you are orthorexic, and nothing is wrong with eating healthfully.